Blake Corum

-Blake Nolan Corum (born November 25, 2000) is an American football running back for the Michigan Wolverines.
-He won the Chicago Tribune Silver Football and was named a unanimous All-American in 2022 after rushing for over 1,400 yards with 18 touchdowns.
+Blake Nolan Corum (born November 25, 2000) is an American professional football running back and kickoff returner for the Los Angeles Rams of the National Football League (NFL).
+He was a two-time All-American playing college football for the Michigan Wolverines, including unanimous All-American honors and the Big Ten Most Valuable Player in 2022.
+In 2023, Corum became the all-time leader for the University of Michigan in rushing touchdowns with 58, set the single-season record with 27 rushing touchdowns, won three consecutive Big Ten Conference titles, was a national champion and earned its offensive MVP award.
+He was selected by the Rams in the third round of the 2024 NFL draft.

-Early years and high school career
+Early life

-Corum was born on November 25, 2000, in Marshall, Virginia.
-He later attended Saint Frances Academy in Baltimore, Maryland.
-As a senior, he rushed for 1,438 yards and 22 touchdowns and led his team to a No. 4 national ranking.
-He was also selected as the Gatorade Player of the Year in Maryland during the 2019–20 academic year and as The Baltimore Suns Offensive Player of the Year.
-He was rated as the No. 12 running back in the 2020 recruiting class.
+Corum was born on November 25, 2000, in Marshall, Virginia, attending high school at Saint Frances Academy in Baltimore, Maryland.

+He was selected as the 2019 Gatorade Player of the Year in Maryland and The Baltimore Suns Offensive Player of the Year, rushing for 1,438 yards and 22 touchdowns as a senior, as he led his team to a #4 national ranking.
+He was a four-star recruit and rated as the No. 12 high school running back.

 College career

+2020 season

 Corum enrolled at the University of Michigan in January 2020.
-In his first semester at Michigan, Corum drew praise for both running a 4.4 40-yard dash and earning a 4.0 grade point average.
-As a true freshman, Corum appeared in five games, rushing for 50 net yards and an average of 2.2 yards per carry.
+In his first semester at Michigan, he drew praise for both running the 40-yard dash in 4.4 seconds and earning a 4.0 grade point average.
+On October 24, in the season opener versus Minnesota and his college debut, he earned his first career start.
+On October 31, Corum scored his first two collegiate touchdowns against rival Michigan State.
+As a true freshman he appeared in all six games, rushing for 77 yards (3.0 yards per carry), while also adding five receptions for 73 yards.

+2021 season

 Prior to the 2021 season, Sports Illustrated wrote that Corum was poised for a breakout year.
 Through the first two games of the 2021 season, Corum rushed for 282 yards on 35 carries.
 He averaged 141 rushing yards per game and also caught five passes for 33 yards.

 Against Washington, he tallied a career high 171 rushing yards and three touchdowns, including a 67-yard touchdown run.
 He also had 128 yards on kickoff returns and led the nation in all-purpose yards with an average of 221.5 yards per game.

 On September 18, Corum recorded his third straight 100-yard rushing game, becoming the first Michigan player to accomplish this feat since Denard Robinson in 2011, and the first player to record 100-plus yards rushing in three consecutive games to start the season since Mike Hart in 2007.